nilsiker/godam/README.md

 First off you need to install godam.
 You can download the [latest release binary](https://github.com/nilsiker/godam/releases/latest) and add it to your PATH, or build it from source using `cargo install godam`.

+> ⚠️ When installing from source, the MSRV (Minimum Supported Rust Version) is 1.81

-Following this, follow the procedure below to try it out:
+Once installed, follow the procedure below to try it out:

 1. Navigate to your Godot project directory:
    `cd path/to/your/godot/project`